rayniel95/rayniel95.github.io/docs/index.md

 **[www.researchgate.net][9]**

 Cuban health care system work with physical health records, some efforts for digitalize health records has been realized but using centralized databases.
-In this thesis document is proposed a functional prototype for electronic health record storage using Hyerledger Fabric.
+In my undergraduate thesis project I implemented a functional prototype for electronic health record storage using Hyperledger Fabric.
+In this document are explained the details about this project.
 This system is a solution baseline for the electronic health record storage problem in Cuba.
 The final solution will be a national blockchain network with encrypted data for privacy.

 - Researched the theory behind blockchain technology.
 - Analyzed some blockchain platforms and technologies such as: Bitcoin, Ethereum, HashGraph, Hyperledger Fabric, BigChain, Corda, Quorum.